New Day Vision – Full Presentation

 Money for DMMs is sent through ministry organizations that train and supervise the workers.
 North Boulevard will not send the money directly to individual workers, and would not have the capacity to oversee such a large-scale work.

 Overseeing organizations, such as New Generations, do require some administrative funding.
-However, organizational overhead is raised separately by the organizations, so 100% of money donated to the fundraiser will go directly toward church planting.
+However, organizational overhead is raised separately by the organizations, so 100% of money donated to the giving campaign will go directly toward church planting.

 We plan to launch new churches using the Disciple Making Movement strategy in several areas of the northern half of Africa.
 Specific areas are listed by “people groups” rather than cities, towns or villages.
 This is because one people group that shares a single language and culture may spread across a large region encompassing many towns.

-Advance gifts toward the fundraiser have already been used to begin supporting works in nine people groups of seven countries.
-Finalizing the fundraiser will give continuity to these works.
+Advance gifts toward the giving campaign have already been used to begin supporting works in nine people groups of seven countries.
+Finalizing the giving campaign will give continuity to these works.

 • Cameroon (Baya and Dii/Mboum people groups)